JulienBalestra/slave/README.md

 # Slave

-Slave is an utility to host services behind a hosted zone
+Slave is an utility to host services behind a hosted zone under Route 53

+Features :

-Slave allow you to get your public IP address
+* Slave allow you to get your public IP address
+* Slave update the hosted zone with boto API